House Flipping Tax in Canada

 The 365-Day Rule — How It Works

 The rule is mechanical: if you purchase and sell within 365 days, the CRA presumes the profit is business income.
 There is no intent test under this rule — unlike the older common-law test for frequent flippers, the 365-day rule triggers automatically.
 The only overrides are qualifying life event exemptions (see Strategy 2 below).
-If you hold for 366 days or more, the rule does not apply and the normal business income vs. capital gains analysis takes over.
+If you hold for 365 consecutive days or more, the automatic rule does not apply and the normal business income vs. capital gains analysis takes over.

 When Did the Anti-Flipping Tax Start?

 The federal Residential Property Flipping Rule took effect January 1, 2023, introduced in Budget 2022.
 A separate provincial rule — BC's Home Flipping Tax — took effect January 1, 2025.
-Ontario and Alberta have not introduced equivalent provincial taxes as of May 2026.
+Ontario and Alberta have not introduced equivalent provincial taxes as of July 2026.

 How do you avoid house flipping tax in Canada?